 - Loved playing team sports when you were younger?
 Find a league in your area, or become a coach for a kid's team.

 - Make a mood-boosting playlist to listen to next time you're down.

 - Buy a cookbook you've had your eye on, and work through it by making one recipe a week.

 - Sign up for some studio art classes at a local college or a private studio.

 - Rewatch your favorite comedy series, or start a new one.
 There's nothing more refreshing and empowering than cracking up when you're by yourself.

-But many of us seek community solely to escape the fear of being alone.
-Knowing how to be solitary is central to the art of loving.
-When we can be alone, we can be with others without using them as a means of escape
+Many of us seek community solely to escape the fear of being alone, but knowing how to be solitary is central to the art of loving.
+When we can be alone, we can be with others without using them as a means of escape.

 - Change up your dating routine, whether that means taking a break or challenging yourself to get back out there.